alteredtech/SYS6034-project/Project-Paper.md

 # CONCLUSION

-This study examined the complex interplay between electric vehicle (EV) fleet operations and charging infrastructure using a discrete-event simulation framework grounded in real-world-inspired data.
+This study examined the complex interplay between EV fleet operations and charging infrastructure using a discrete-event simulation framework grounded in real-world-inspired data.
 By integrating queueing theory, SimPy-based modeling, and empirical parameter estimation from a synthesized Kaggle dataset, the research explored how varying charger types, service rates, and charger quantities affect system performance across a range of scenarios.

 The simulation findings confirm that recharging strategy and infrastructure design are pivotal to ensuring operational efficiency in EV fleets.
 Specifically, slow chargers like Level 1 create significant bottlenecks under realistic demand, even with increased capacity.
 In contrast, Level 2 and especially Level 3 (DC fast) chargers effectively reduce queueing delays and overall time in system, demonstrating their critical role in high-demand fleet environments.
-Erlang-C analyses revealed that small increments in infrastructure—particularly for mid-tier chargers—can sharply reduce queue times and increase system responsiveness.
+Erlang-C analyses revealed that small increments in infrastructure, particularly for mid-tier chargers, can sharply reduce queue times and increase system responsiveness.
 However, beyond a certain point, adding more chargers offers diminishing returns, emphasizing the importance of strategic sizing rather than brute-force expansion.

 These results support the hypothesis that optimal fleet performance is contingent not just on charger availability, but on a nuanced understanding of charger speed, fleet behavior, and time-of-day dynamics.
 The hourly heatmaps and distribution fitting further demonstrate the need for time-aware infrastructure planning, highlighting consistent afternoon peaks in demand regardless of charger type.